 Paige is the quiet voice behind the Double C Ranch and Great River Outdoors.
 Paige grew up riding horses, barrel racing, and spending time in the outdoors with her father.
 She keeps the operation running smoothly and guarantees southern hospitality for every person that walks onto the grounds of the Double C Ranch.
 You may even be gifted with having her as part of your trip!

-While only a child Harper is one of the highlights of your experience when not in school, playing sports, or riding her horses.
+While only a teenager Harper is one of the highlights of your experience when not in school, playing sports, or riding her horses.
 Harper loves riding horses and maintaining the cow herd at the Double C Ranch.
 In the summer time she helps lead horseback excursions and gives roping, archery, tomahawk, and bullwhip popping demonstrations.

 Virginia and her grandson Gibson own and resides on Hillside Plantation.
 Here Virginia she has become well known for her conservation efforts and progressive land management.
 As a former school teacher, elected official, and official of many local agencies and boards she looks forward to welcoming every group to the Kingston community.
 Hillside Plantation, under the management of Virginia, is the primary location for most of our educational and entertainment stops for Great River Outdoors.
 So be sure to take a deep breath and smell the fresh air and flowers while traversing the land and bring your camera along and capture all the memories you can.